-In 2015 the Council approved the 2015 Initial Funded Priority List (2015 Initial FPL) for approximately \$156.6 million in restoration activities such as hydrologic restoration, land conservation, and planning for large-scale restoration projects.
-The funding for the Initial FPL came from the settlement of CWA civil penalties against Transocean Deepwater Inc. and related entities.
-When it approved the Initial FPL, the Council did not know the amount and timing of additional funding that could be obtained from the thenongoing litigation with BP.
+In 2015, the Council approved the 2015 Initial Funded Priority List (2015 Initial FPL) for approximately \$156.6M in restoration activities such as hydrologic restoration, land conservation, and planning for large-scale restoration projects.
+The funding for the 2015 Initial FPL came from the settlement of CWA civil penalties against Transocean Deepwater Inc. and related entities.
+When it approved the 2015 Initial FPL, the Council did not know the amount and timing of additional funding that could be obtained from the then-ongoing litigation with British Petroleum (BP).
+The 2015 Initial FPL was organized around ten watersheds/estuaries across the Gulf to concentrate and leverage available funds to address critical ecosystem needs in high priority locations.
+The Council's decisions were informed by stakeholder input and the best available science associated with a variety of factors, including widely-recognized ecological stressors, foundational investment needed to respond to those stressors, building on other funded conservation actions, and socioeconomic and cultural considerations.
+Activities were selected to provide near-term ecological results while also completing planning and science decision-support tools that may provide for future success.